How Do I Deploy a Best Practice Internet Gateway Security Policy?

 - Remove the Temporary Rules—After a monitoring period of several months, you should see less and less traffic hitting the temporary rules.
 When you reach the point where traffic no longer hits the temporary rules, you can remove them to complete your best practice internet gateway security policy.

-- Maintain the Rulebase—Due to the dynamic nature of applications, you must continually monitor your application whitelist and adapt your rules to accommodate new applications that you decide to sanction as well to determine how new or modified App-IDs impact your policy.
+- Maintain the Rulebase—Due to the dynamic nature of applications, you must continually monitor your application allow list and adapt your rules to accommodate new applications that you decide to sanction as well to determine how new or modified App-IDs impact your policy.
 Because the rules in a best practice rulebase align with your business goals and leverage policy objects for simplified administration, adding support for a new sanctioned application or new or modified App-ID oftentimes is as simple as adding or removing an application from an application group or modifying an application filter.

 Recommended For You